makeshp7/demo/README.md

 #somechanges

-this is bound to cause trouble
+hope this is not much of pb